 - soaker, n.

+The words shown here are free to view.
+Click on links above to view these words, or explore further using the advanced search (learn how to search the OED here).
 If you do not have personal or institutional access to the OED, but would like to explore Canadian English in the OED further, please contact us to request a temporary access code.

 Use the submissions form below to suggest a Canadian English term for inclusion in the OED: